-These initiatives will be monitored to ensure successful delivery and collection of lessons learned and then disseminated at international level.
-In doing so, the JMDI will be able to identify real capacity building needs for both local governments and civil society and design a state of the art training material for interested local actors based on these.
-This training tool will be adjusted to a global audience and specfic modules will be made available through the M4D Net.
+The JMDI will also identify capacity building needs for both local governments and civil society and design a state of the art training material for interested local actors based on these.
+This training tool will be adjusted to a global audience and specific modules will be made available through the M4D Net.

 Throughout the programme, the JMDI will ensure that governments – both at national and local level – feel ownership over the activities and that a stronger dialogue and cooperation with the civil society is established, thereby maximising the impact and sustainability of the JMDI-funded projects.

 About our website